Skip to content

 LazyLibrarian is a Python-based, all-in-one book manager that handles ebooks, audiobooks, and comics.
 It’s been around for ages, survived multiple GitHub ownership transfers, and despite its “is this project dead?” vibes from the outside, it’s actively maintained by the DobyTang fork.

-It does its own thing — different UI paradigm from the *arr stack, but it works, it’s stable, and when Goodreads’ API breaks (and it does), LazyLibrarian has fallback metadata sources like Open Library and GoogleBooks baked in.
+It does its own thing — different UI paradigm from the *arr stack, but it works, it’s stable, and now that Goodreads has killed off public API access entirely (the same thing that sank Readarr), LazyLibrarian’s fallback metadata sources like Open Library and GoogleBooks are doing the heavy lifting.

 Readarr